YahooArchive/mendel/packages/mendel-core/Readme.md

 That's why `mendel-core` generates a hash for each bundle.
 The hash is based in the file list for a bundle (or what we can a tree representation), and the content of each file.
 This is very similar to how `git` works internally, but it is meant to be evaluated dynamically in production.
 The reason this is not feasible at build time is simple: We are analyzing 4 buckets in 2 layers, but large applications can yield a huge number of variations, for instance, 40 experiments evenly distributed in 8 layers will yield 6.700 permutations.

+Using hashes guarantees that we will cache bust only the required bundle on every deployment.
+It is very common for large applications to split the logic into multiple bundles and also common to do heavy development in variations.
+This allows developers to use Continuous Integration, Continuous Deployment and Continuous Delivery and rest assured that most users are not getting cache busted constantly.

 #### Mendel Hashing algorithm

 The Mendel hash is a binary format encoded in URLSafeBase64 (RFC4648 section 5).
 The binary has the format below, where each number in parenthesis is the number of bytes used for a particular information: